ncatlab/nlab-content/pages/2/5/4/9/19452/content.md

 as mathematical formulations of fundamental theories of physics, that could conceptually unify the hodge-podge of currently available "standard models" [[standard model of particle physics|of particle physics]] and [[standard model of cosmology|of cosmology]] to a more coherent whole.

 The idea of _[[duality in string theory]]_ refers to different perspectives on physics that appear dual to each other while being _equivalent_.
-One of the basic results of category theory, which we will discuss below, is that equivalence is indeed a special case of adjunction.
+But one of the basic results of category theory, which we will discuss below, is that equivalence is indeed a special case of adjunction.
+This allows to explore the possibility that there is more than a coincidence of terms.

-But the usage of the term _[[duality in string theory]]_ is too loose for one to expect to be able to refine each occurrence of the term in the literature to a mathematical adjunction.
+Of course the usage of the term _[[duality in string theory]]_ is too loose for one to expect to be able to refine each occurrence of the term in the literature to a mathematical adjunction.
 However, we will see mathematical formalizations of core aspects of key string-theoretic dualities, such as _[[topological T-duality]]_ and the _[[duality between M-theory and type IIA string theory]]_, in terms of adjunctions.
 Indeed, at the heart of these _[[dualities in string theory]]_ is the phenomenon of _[[double dimensional reduction]]_, which turns out to be formalized by one of the most fundamental adjunctions in ([[higher category theory|higher]] [[category theory]] ([[base change]] along the point inclusion into a [[classifying space]]).
 This suggests that there may be a deeper relation here between the superficially alien uses of the word "duality", that is worth exploring.